phalpern/WG21-halpern/noop_constructor_destructor.md

         from->~list_t(__COOKIE__);
     }

-This idiom would work for the vast majority of value classes, and is generalized in N4158 for all "trivially destructive movable" types.
+This idiom would work for the vast majority of value classes, even those that (like list) are not trivially movable and destructible.
+The idiom is generalized in N4158 for all "trivially destructive movable" types.

 Swizzle to disk